-This text is a comprehensive compilation of study guides and outlines; it should not be necessary to supplement them with textbooks and other materials for most topics.
-You probably already have an auditing textbook.
-In such a case, you must make the decision whether to replace it and trade familiarity (including notes therein, etc.), with the cost and inconvenience of obtaining the newer text containing a more updated presentation.
+This text is a comprehensive compilation of study guides and outlines; it should not be necessary to supplement them with accounting textbooks and other materials for most topics.
+You probably already have economics, cost accounting, finance, and information systems textbooks.
+In such a case, you must make the decision whether to replace them and trade familiarity (including notes therein, etc.), with the cost and inconvenience of obtaining the newer texts containing a more updated presentation.

-Before spending time and money acquiring a new book, begin your study program with CPA EXAMINATION RE-VIEW: AUDITING AND ATTESTATION to determine your need for a supplemental text.
+Before spending time and money acquiring a new book, begin your study program with CPA EXAMINATION RE-VIEW: BUSINESS ENVIRONMENT & CONCEPTS to determine your need for a supplemental text.